-What’s Nurse Burnout?
+What Is Nurse Burnout?

-The term burnout was first used in the 1970s by American psychologist Herbert Freudenberger to describe the emotional and physical stress experienced by those who worked in helping professions, such as nursing.
-Since then, the definition has expanded to include the overall physical, mental, and emotional exhaustion a person can feel as a result of being overworked, and is often characterized by disengagement and detachment from their job.
-It’s important to understand that this kind of burnout isn’t your typical job stress.
-Stress is usually felt when someone is over-engaged, while burnout is the extreme emotional and physical effects that stress can cause.
+The term “burnout” appeared as early as the 1970s, when American psychologist Herbert Freudenberger used it to describe the emotional and physical stress experienced by those who worked in helping professions such as nursing.
+Since then, the definition of burnout has expanded to include the overall physical, mental, and emotional exhaustion a person feels as a result of being overworked.
+It is often characterized by disengagement and detachment, as well as a pervasive feeling of helplessness.

-What Are Some Common Symptoms of Nurse Burnout?
+What Are the Symptoms of Nurse Burnout?

 According to the NurseRegistry, these are some of the most common symptoms of burnout:

 - Inability to focus or think clearly

-- Difficulty with remembering details or conversations
+- Difficulty remembering details or conversations

 - Inability to make decisions or solve problems